 In short, though no specific law protects cybersecurity whistleblowers, many anti-retaliation laws may nonetheless protect information security workers who report problems.
 However, the patchwork of provisions require careful analysis to determine which laws could apply to any given real-world scenario.

-How Can Cybersecurity Whistleblowers Receive a Reward?
+Can Cybersecurity Whistleblowers Qualify for a Whistleblower Reward?